-New Orleans , or French La Nouvelle Orl ans la nuv l le is a major United States port and the largest city and metropolitan area in the state of Louisiana.
+New Orleans , or French La Nouvelle Orl ans la nuv l le listen is a major United States port and the largest city and metropolitan area in the state of Louisiana.
 The population of the city was 343,829 as of the 2010 U.S. Census.
 The New Orleans metropolitan area New Orleans Metairie Kenner Metropolitan Statistical Area had a population of 1,167,764 in 2010 and was the 46th largest in the United States.
 The New Orleans Metairie Bogalusa Combined Statistical Area, a larger trading area, had a 2010 population of 1,452,502.
 Before Hurricane Katrina, Orleans Parish was the most populous parish in Louisiana.
-As of 2015, it ranks third in population, trailing neighboring Jefferson Parish, and East Baton Rouge Parish.
-It is well known for its distinct French and Spanish Creole architecture, as well as its cross cultural and multilingual heritage.
-New Orleans is also famous for its cuisine, music particularly as the birthplace of jazz , and its annual celebrations and festivals, most notably Mardi Gras, dating to French colonial times.
+As of 2015, it ranked third, trailing neighboring Jefferson Parish and East Baton Rouge Parish.
+The city is known for its distinct French and Spanish Creole architecture, as well as its cross cultural and multilingual heritage.
+New Orleans is famous for its cuisine, music particularly as the birthplace of jazz and its annual celebrations and festivals, most notably Mardi Gras.
 The city is often referred to as the most unique in the United States.
-New Orleans is located in southeastern Louisiana, and developed on both sides of the Mississippi River.
-The heart of the city and French Quarter is on the north side of the river as it curves through this area.
+New Orleans is located in southeastern Louisiana, and occupies both sides of the Mississippi River.
+The heart of the city and its French Quarter is on the river s north side.
 The city and Orleans Parish French paroisse d Orl ans are coterminous.
 The city and parish are bounded by the parishes of St. Tammany to the north, St. Bernard to the east, Plaquemines to the south, and Jefferson to the south and west.
-Lake Pontchartrain, part of which is included in the city limits, lies to the north and Lake Borgne lies to the east.
+Lake Pontchartrain, part of which lies within the city limits, lies to the north and Lake Borgne lies to the east.